pan-arcadia/pannotes/ideas.md

-# Concepts I need to learn
+# Ideas

 ## Vim

-- [ ] How to install Vim on Ubuntu
+- [x] How to install Vim on Ubuntu
+- [ ] Markdown plugin for Vim.
 - [ ] Install Vim MarkdownPreview on Jupiter.
-- [ ] Markdown plugin for Vim.
 - [ ] Update terminal prompt on Jupiter.
 - [ ]